The Raiselig Dossier: Demon's Eye

 “Of course you will say everything was done right.
 You do not wish a Quisitor to crawl through your very heart and soul like a bug eating out the rot, do you?
 You are biased!
 Another Scrivener, we must have, to inspect your work, for if there were a mistake, if I were in the right, you would bend the heavens to keep your professional pride, would you not?”

-“I would not,” Raiselig said with a sigh.
+“I would not,” Raiselig said.
 “I promise you, the ritual was properly done.
 I understand your frustration, but I’m afraid —”

 “You understand nothing!
 I have followed the law!
 I have kept my side of the bargain, now you will keep yours.
 The sky calls to me, Scrivener, and I will not be denied.”